Chicago Commitment

 Civic Partnerships

 Chicago’s civic landscape is notable for its broad network of philanthropic, corporate, government, and nonprofit organizations, and its rich history of collaboration between these entities to achieve shared goals.
-Civic partnerships build upon the collective assets of these leaders and organizations for greater impact.
+Civic partnerships build upon the collective assets of leaders and organizations for greater impact.

-On occasion, MacArthur may address a timely or unique opportunity, such as ensuring an accurate count throughout Illinois in the decennial census; the establishment of a Chicago Public Library Branch at the Obama Presidential Center; or the acquisition of the historic Ebony and Jet photographic archives.
+MacArthur works in close collaboration with our partners to address timely and unique opportunities, including the decennial census; the establishment of a Chicago Public Library Branch at the Obama Presidential Center; and the acquisition of the historic Ebony and Jet photographic archives.
+Civic Partnerships also help solve problems, such as gun violence, that community members want to address by pursuing the solutions that they endorse.

 More about Civic Partnerships Right Arrow